City legislators outline their own agenda to tackle gun violence, promote jobs

 “That’s a no from me,” Clarke said when asked about raising property taxes, adding: “The whole thing is, there’s going to be a finite level of dollars.
 It will not come from the local economy because we are not back yet.”

-Ahead of the mayor’s budget address, Clarke and several other members of Council outlined their own agenda for reducing violence and promoting jobs inside the North Philadelphia nonprofit New Options More Opportunities.
+Ahead of the mayor’s budget address, Clarke and several other members of council outlined their own agenda for reducing violence and promoting jobs Tuesday at the North Philadelphia nonprofit New Options More Opportunities.

 The legislators’ so-called Violence Prevention and Opportunity Agenda is a rehash of many past proposals and ongoing city programs, such as supporting job training programs; calling on Kenney to declare a citywide emergency over gun violence; funding community organizations; and holding gun buybacks.

-Among the few proposals being considered are “curfew centers,” which would act as community engagement hubs where at-risk youth can access social services and interact with law enforcement.
+Among the other proposals being considered are “curfew centers,” which would act as community engagement hubs where at-risk youth can access social services and interact with law enforcement.

 Councilmember Cherelle Parker said the agenda would help expand the city’s options for addressing gun violence